Apply

 1. Write Your Thesis

-You must write your thesis with the support of your supervisor (and co-supervisor) and committee to a standard acceptable to academic writing in your discipline.
-Most Masters theses take around a year to write, while a PhD thesis will take more like two years (but this can vary greatly).
-It is the student's and supervisor's responsibility to ensure that the thesis is in an acceptable format (this includes the quality of the writing, correct layout of the pages and a properly formated bibliography).
+The timeline for writing a thesis varies: most Masters theses take around a year to write, while a PhD thesis generally takes at least two years (but this can vary greatly).
+It is the student's and supervisor's responsibility to ensure that the thesis is in an acceptable format (this includes the quality of the writing, correct layout of the pages, and properly formated list of references).

 2. Committee Reviews Your Thesis